chetan2119/yelp/README.md

 It uses Spring-boot along along with MariaDB Cluster for the phase 1.
 For phase 2, NoSQL Database will be used.

-My aim is to build a system that remains DB agnostic except for the data layer, and work effictively for both relational and non-realtional database cluster.
+The aim is to build a system that remains DB agnostic except for the data layer, and work effictively for both relational and non-realtional database cluster.